AdobeDocs/analytics-platform.en/help/integrations/attribution-ai.md

 [Attribution AI](https://experienceleague.adobe.com/docs/experience-platform/intelligent-services/attribution-ai/overview.html?lang=en), as part of Adobe Experience Platform Intelligent Services, is a multi-channel, algorithmic attribution service that calculates the influence and incremental impact of customer interactions against specified outcomes.
 With Attribution AI, marketers can measure and optimize marketing and advertising spend by understanding the impact of every individual customer interaction across each phase of the customer journeys.

-Attribution AI integrates with Customer Journey Analytics (CJA) to the extent that Attribution AI runs models against data and then CJA imports the output of those models as a data set, which can then be integrated with the rest of your CJA data sets.
+Attribution AI integrates with Customer Journey Analytics (CJA) to the extent that Attribution AI runs models against customers' marketing touchpoints and conversion datasources.
+CJA then imports the output of those models as a data set, or it can be integrated with the rest of your CJA data sets.
 Attribution AI-enabled datasets can be then be leveraged in data views and reporting in CJA.

 Attribution AI supports 3 Experience Platform schemas: Experience Event, Adobe Analytics, and Consumer Experience Event.